 Characters Table.

-Specific methods take care of reading the image and store it in a texture.
+Specific methods take care of reading the image and store it in a texture, that can be accessed globaly.
 Each pixel is represented by the channels R, G, B and A (red, green, blue and alpha).
 Therefore, if the repository has a resolution of 256 x 256, the vector needs 256 x 256 x 4 bytes to store the texture.
+Since this is the original data, it is desired that it has a resolution good enough to be easily read by the users.
+Mipmap techniques although can be used in the textures used in the object to improve the performance of the application.

 Once the repository of characters is in memory, the following methods may be called: